-Welcome to the audition information page for Point Break Drama’s 2019 Adult & Teen production of Shakespeare’s Macbeth.
+Welcome to the audition information page for Point Break Drama’s 2019 Teen / Young adult production of Shakespeare’s The Tempest to be performed in the first week of September.

 Please read all information on this page thoroughly before applying.

 Point Break Drama Theatre company expects the highest level of commitment and dedication to the work, and people interested in excellence need only apply.

-Do not book an audition time if you want to gain experience only ,or if you know you are unavailable.
+Do not book an audition time if you want to gain audition experience only, or if you know you are unavailable.
 We appreciate everyone’s time and effort, we expect the same in return.

 Participants will be expected to make every effort to attend all rehearsals.
 Actors and parents (if actors under 18), must consider the commitment carefully.
 Core dates and rehearsal days are at the bottom of this page.
 A detailed rehearsal schedule for first few weeks, will be released after the play is cast, so all participants will understand their responsibilities.

-This is a non-for profit Production, however in order to cover the costs of paying professional directors & choreographers, there is a fee involved for the duration of the production of just $370 per participant.
+This is a non-for profit production, however in order to cover the costs of paying professional directors & choreographers & providing two specialty character workshops, there is a fee involved for the duration of the production of just $370 per participant.
 This fee does not cover the costs associated with the production.
 These will be met by Point Break Drama.
 In the event of any profit made from ticket sales will be put into future productions.